 The unit price may vary by material amounts, even over short periods of time, including during the period between a withdrawal request or application for units being made and the time the withdrawal unit price or application unit price is calculated.
-While the Fund net exposure to share markets may vary through the use of derivatives.
+The Fund's net exposure to share markets may vary through the use of derivatives.
 This means the value of the Fund could fall materially in a short period of time and you could lose some or all of your investment.
-Regulatory risk